Rhythm of Love (Kylie Minogue album): Singles

 Originally planned to be the follow-up single to "Better the Devil You Know", a remix of "What Do I Have to Do" was released on 21 January 1991 as the third single from Rhythm of Love.
 An accompanying music video that is set mostly in black-and-white was directed by Dave Hogan in London during December 1990.
 In the video, Minogue appears in a variety of film star looks, irons clothes while wearing a French maid costume, and shows a tattoo of a black panther on her back.
-Kylie's sister Dannii Minogue appears in the video as a cameo to silence tabloid rumors about a feud between the two of them.
+Kylie's sister Dannii Minogue appears in the video as a cameo to silence tabloid rumours about a feud between the two of them.
 Model Zane O'Connell, who later became Kylie's boyfriend, also had a cameo role in the music video.
 The video's sexual undertones were too much for Saturday morning television shows in the UK, with the programmes airing a censored version of it.
 The single was Minogue's first to miss the top 10 in Australia, where it peaked at number 11; the song also broke her run of top-five singles in the UK, where it peaked at number six.
 The song also peaked at number six in Ireland, becoming Minogue's third top 10 single from Rhythm of Love in the region.

 English producers DNA asked to remix "Shocked", which was released as the fourth and final single from the album on 20 May 1991.
 The remix includes a rap during the bridge that was written and performed by Jazzi P. The song's music video, which was also directed by Hogan, was filmed at the Pinewood Studios, Iver Health, on 24 and 25 April 1991.
 In the video, Minogue kisses a man in the back of a car, which arrived at a mansion.
 Jazzi P raps through a keyhole and O'Connell again appears as Minogue's lover.
 "Shocked" peaked at number six on the UK Singles Chart, making Minogue the first artist to have their first 13 releases chart inside the top 10.
 It peaked at number two in Ireland and at number seven in Australia.